nganvu/quick-eval-python3/README.md

 # quick-eval

 ## installation:
-Add the file to the top leve ldirectory of Homework2 (at the same level as othello.py)
+Add the file to the top level directory of Homework2 (at the same level as othello.py)

 ## usage: